Mark and Aaron welcome Ben Model, silent film historian, accompanist, distributor, and enthusiast.

 The final film from the late master, Cosmos is a superb summation of one of the most singular careers in all of modern cinema.

-Ryan and Brian chat about the week’s news and new releases.
+Ryan and Brian catch up on the week’s news and new releases.

 Scott looks at Beyond the Gates, Mercy, My First Kiss and the People Involved, and Play the Devil.

 MoC brings the award-winning film to an English-speaking audience.